grantholle/aliyun-sms-notification-channel/readme.md

 ## Configuration

-It's preferred to include sensitive keys and secrets in the `.env` file so that information is not included in source control.
+It's preferred to include sensitive keys and secrets in the `.env` file so that the information is not included in source control.

 In your `.env` file, add some keys: